mvolkmann/blog/src/alpine.md

 The `x-for` directive repeats the contents of a `template` element once for each item in an array.
+Its value is a string that contains a variable name followed by " of " and a data property whose value is an array.
-It can only be used in `template` elements.
+This directive can only be applied to `template` elements.
 For example:

 ```html